techouse/es6-boilerplate/README.md

 * `yarn run watch`
 * `yarn run start`

+### Where do I go from here?

-Then open up the `src` directory in your IDE of choice and start editing `main.js` exploring the wonders of ES6.
+Well, now fire up your IDE of choice, navigate to the `src` directory start editing `main.js` and exploring the wonders of ES6.